mouloudi/SDN/EMS/README.md

 # Introduction

-The VNF Manager is composed by two daemons :
+The EMS is composed by two daemons :

 - A main daemon that receives basic requests and could be asked :
     * About the status of a process (which is in fact the VNF)